stanfordnlp/stanza/_pages/tokenize.md

     print(*[f'id: {token.id}\ttext: {token.text}' for token in sentence.tokens], sep='\n')
 ```

-Alternatively to passing in a string, you can also pass in a list of lists of strings, representing a document with sentences, each sentence a list of tokens.
+An alternative to passing in a string is to pass in a list of lists of strings, representing a document with sentences, each sentence a list of tokens.

 The equivalent of our example above would be: